 She began writing and performing her own music at the start of her university career as a music performance major, oscillating between Jazz, rock and her idea of Afro-indie music.

 Unsatisfied with the inability to fit into any one genre, and armed with new found knowledge about music practices in Africa, Nabalayo decided to pioneer her own style which she calls Changanya.
-She then started producing music as an apprentice of KMRU, Hendrick Sam and Lloyd for the duration of 2018.
+She then started producing music as an apprentice of KMRU, Hendrick Sam and Amenya for the duration of 2018.

 As a trained scholar in African music, Nabalayo has learnt the value of the aspect of community in the arts.
 She is a participant of the Wengi collective (Nairobi) on Currents, the Nairobi Ableton user group, and Black Bandcamp Nairobi.